vizstack/vizstack/xnode/lib/SCHEMA.md

  ## Symbol table slice

- The top-level format of a _symbol table slice message_ sent between the `ExecutionEngine` (Python backend) and the `REPL` (Javascript frontend) is a JSON object structured like:
+ The top-level format of a _symbol table slice_ sent between the `ExecutionEngine` (Python backend) and the `REPL` (Javascript frontend) is a JSON object structured like:

 ```json